BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 {% include tip/open.html color="blue" icon="info" label="Further reading" %}

-This is a simplified overview of the lightning network.
+This is a simplified overview of the Lightning Network.
 In reality, lightning is a fast-moving technology with a variety of different techniques for managing channels and liquidity.
 Recent innovations like [dual-funded channels](https://medium.com/blockstream/c-lightning-opens-first-dual-funded-mainnet-lightning-channel-ada6b32a527c) allow both channel partners to contribute to the liquidity from the start, and [channel-splicing](https://bitcoinops.org/en/topics/splicing/) is a promising idea may help make channel balancing easier.

 {% include tip/close.html %}